Developing ultrasound systems for better imaging and cancer treatment

-The strength of the team at Leeds is their patented hardware research platform (Ultrasonic Array Research, UARG).
-No other group in the UK is building their own hardware – from transducers and all the electronics - and then adapting commercial FPGA tech to design the chips to process multi-channel data from a wide range of applications.
+The strength of the team at Leeds is their patented hardware research platform (Ultrasonic Array Research Platform, UARP).
+No other group in the UK is building their own “in-house” designed hardware – from transducers and all the electronics - and then adapting commercial FPGA tech to design the chips to process multi-channel data from a wide range of applications.

-Application of FPGA tech has been crucial in microbubbles research for better cardiac imaging.
+Application of UARP tech has been crucial in microbubbles research for better cardiac imaging.
 Microbubbles, when introduced into the heart, can be used to enhance an ultrasound image.

-“The vibration of the bubbles creates a strong scatter for the ultrasound and the 16 channels of data give high frame rate intensity.
-Here the FPGA technology is crucial, as a whole DVD worth of data can be created in a few seconds by the parallel channels”, explains Steve, “It gives a very good image of the back wall of the heart and the contracting muscles, also can slow the images down frame by frame to look at flow of blood through the heart, which gives information on leaking valves or holes.”
+“The vibration of the bubbles creates a strong scatter to enhance the ultrasound image.
+Here the FPGA technology is crucial, as a whole DVD worth of data can be created in a few seconds by the parallel channels,” said Steve.
+“It gives a high-frame-rate image of the contracting heart muscle, and can slow the images down frame by frame to look at detailed flow of blood through the heart, which gives information on leaking valves or holes between chambers.”

 There are over 1 million ultrasound scans in the UK every year and the results can affect the diagnosis and medical pathway followed.